BOOKKEEPING TRAINING COURSE

 When you first get started in business, you may hear the terms bookkeeping and accounting thrown around almost interchangeably.
 However, these terms do not mean the same thing.
 Small businesses have both bookkeeping and accounting functions.

-In Module Two, you will learn about the accounting methods, cash and accrual.
+In Module Two, you will learn about the two accounting methods:

 Keeping Track of the Business

-In Module Three, you will learn the ins and outs of accounts payable, accounts receivable, the journal, and the general ledger.
+In Module Three, you will learn about accounts payable, accounts receivable, the journal, and the general ledger.